 Our range facilities are located on 12 acres of wilderness only 40 minutes from Calgary.
 We have a 100, 200 & 300m rifle range and 25m handgun range

-The Swiss range operates from April to when the snow falls (usually sometime in November) and is closed for remainder of the year.
-During the months when it is open, the range is supervised during certain weekends and members can simply show up.
-Discounted club GP11 ammunition is sold at the range, and club rifles and handguns are available for use at no cost.
+The Swiss range operates all year.
+During the winter months the road is plowed up to the parking lot, but you should bring boots for the trail to the targets.
+During the summer months the range is supervised during certain weekends and members can simply show up.
+Discounted club GP11 ammunition is sold at the range, and club rifles and handguns are available for free.
 You may also use your own firearms, subject to the restrictions noted below.
 Note: no ammunition or firearms are stored overnight at the range.

 When the RSO is not present, members have unsupervised access 7 days a week to the outdoor shooting areas.
-For access to the indoor shooting positions and the electronic Swiss targeting system, members must first pass a Range Safety Officers course and take a system orientation session.
+For access to the indoor shooting positions you can obtain a key after your second year as a member.

 Range facilities include: